Learning on the go with APNA online learning

 The education comprises of two online learning modules:

-- Care planning (3hrs) - A sequential ‘how to’ series for nurses and Aboriginal and Torres Strait Islander Primary Health Workers on how a comprehensive chronic disease management health care plan may be conducted within the primary health care setting.
+- Care planning (3hrs) - A sequential ‘how to’ series for nurses and Aboriginal and/or Torres Strait Islander Primary Health Workers on how a comprehensive chronic disease management health care plan may be conducted within the primary health care setting.

 Practice nurses are the leaders of chronic disease management in primary care.
 By growing their understanding and scope of practice in the primary care space, these courses help them best support veterans’ self-management, goals of care and coordinate an effective team approach.